patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataDefinitionsProcessorDefinitionDTO.md

 ### NewAuthorizeEditorDataDefinitionsProcessorDefinitionDTO

-`func NewAuthorizeEditorDataDefinitionsProcessorDefinitionDTO(name string, processor AuthorizeEditorDataProcessorDTO, ) *AuthorizeEditorDataDefinitionsProcessorDefinitionDTO`
+`func NewAuthorizeEditorDataDefinitionsProcessorDefinitionDTO(name string, type_ EnumAuthorizeEditorDataDefinitionsProcessorDefinitionDTOType, processor AuthorizeEditorDataProcessorDTO, ) *AuthorizeEditorDataDefinitionsProcessorDefinitionDTO`

 NewAuthorizeEditorDataDefinitionsProcessorDefinitionDTO instantiates a new AuthorizeEditorDataDefinitionsProcessorDefinitionDTO object
 This constructor will assign default values to properties that have it defined,